j-sieben/PIT/Doc/exceptions.md

 ## Passing parameters to exception handlers

 It's also possible to pass output parameter values even in the case of exceptions.
-To achieve that, `pit.HANDLE_EXCEPTION` and `pit.STOP` provide an optional parameter called `P_PARAMS` that accepts an instance of `MSG_PARAMS` holding the name and value of any number of parameters.
+To achieve that, `pit.handle_exception` and `pit.stop` provide an optional parameter called `p_params` that accepts an instance of `msg_params` holding the name and value of any number of parameters.
 Those parameters are passed as attributes of the call stack methods (These methods include a call to `pit.leave`).
 This way, it's easy to get access to out parameters even in the case of an error.

 ## Passing Error Codes

 Sometimes, it's useful to have the ability to maintain custom error codes with error messages.
 This functionality comes in handy if you need to maintain return codes that other application parts expose, such as a return code for a Web Service.
-You can achieve this by simply passing in another parameter called `P_ERROR_CODE`.
-This can be any information you like up to 30 char in width.
+You can achieve this by simply passing in another parameter called `p_error_code`.
+This can be any information you like up to 128 byte in width.
 Another use of this functionality is when running `PIT` in collection mode, as described [here](https://github.com/j-sieben/PIT/blob/master/Doc/collect_messages.md).

 If you use this feature, this error code is passed as part of the message instance, so that any output module can access  this information and do  with it whatever it has to.

-## Throwing errors with `pit.log` (formerly called `log_specific`)
+## Throwing errors with `pit.log`

 Throwing errors with this method is possible, but not it's intended use.
 This method is used to overwrite log settings for a specific message.
 It's useful to make sure that certain messages always get logged.
 Do not use it for normal logging.